SopiMlab/DeepLearningWithAudio/02_ddsp/training/azure_training.md

 I0413 06:28:36.336162 140451635803968 train_util.py:306] step: 25828    spectral_loss: 4.78     total_loss: 4.78
 ```

-You can detach the scree with pressing
+You can detach the screen with pressing
 **CTRL + C**